noawe-boi/NoahsObsidianSync/Physics 12.1 Rutherford's Model of the Atom.md

 Limitations:
-- Any electron revolving in circular fashon around a nucleus is undergoing centripetal acceleration, and should therefore radiate energy
+- Any electron revolving in circular fashion around a nucleus is undergoing centripetal acceleration, and should therefore radiate energy
 - Cannot explain